Aspose/apireference.aspose.com/content/sites/aspose/slides/english/cpp/aspose.slides.mathtext/mathblock/enclose/_index.md

 ---
-title: Enclose
+title: Enclose()
 second_title: Aspose.Slides for C++ API Reference
-description: Encloses child elements of this block in specified characters such as parenthesis or another characters as framing.
+description: Encloses child elements of this block in specified characters such as parenthesis or another characters as framing
 type: docs
 weight: 222
 url: /cpp/aspose.slides.mathtext/mathblock/enclose/